univention/univention-corporate-server/doc/ext-performance/index.rst

 BIND
 ====

-BIND can use two different back ends for its configuration: OpenLDAP or the internal LDB database of Samba/AD.
-The back end is configured via the |UCSUCRV|
+BIND can use two different backend for its configuration: OpenLDAP or the internal LDB database of Samba/AD.
+The backend is configured via the |UCSUCRV|
 :envvar:`dns/backend`.
-On UCS Directory Nodes running Samba/AD, the back end **must not** be changed to OpenLDAP.
+On UCS Directory Nodes running Samba/AD, the backend **must not** be changed to OpenLDAP.

-When using the Samba back end, a search is performed in the LDAP for every DNS request.
-With the OpenLDAP back end, a search is only performed in the directory service if the DNS data has changed.
-For this reason, using the OpenLDAP back end can reduce the load on a Samba/AD domain controller.
+When using the Samba backend, a search is performed in the LDAP for every DNS request.
+With the OpenLDAP backend, a search is only performed in the directory service if the DNS data has changed.
+For this reason, using the OpenLDAP backend can reduce the load on a Samba/AD domain controller.

 Kernel